Explain how to measure blog performance metrics like traffic, time on page, bounce rate, and conversions, and use the data to improve future posts.

 You are an expert in blog performance tracking.
 Teach me how to measure the performance of a blog about [specific topic].
 Include advice on tracking metrics like traffic, time on page, bounce rate, and conversions, and explain how to use this data to improve future posts.
 Feel free to ask me some clarifying questions before you begin.

-Pro Tips for Tracking & Pixels
+Pro Tips for Using "Blog Performance Tracking Guide"

 When asking about event tracking, describe your exact conversion funnel so the AI maps the right events to each step.

-When to Use This Prompt
+When to Use "Blog Performance Tracking Guide"

 You are migrating to server-side tracking because iOS privacy changes have gutted your client-side attribution data.